 Kids' activities

+We spent a full day, map in hand, making our own discoveries.
 The main library of the Grand Princess houses not only 2,000 books, but also computer stations with DVDs, ranging from astronomy to travel.
 More choices!

 Bars and lounges

-In Snookers, the pool tables and balls, hanging upside down from the ceiling, first caught our attention.
+In Snookers, the pool tables and balls hanging upside down from the ceiling first caught our attention.
 Then we spotted the autographed red boxing gloves of Muhammad Ali and other sports memorabilia, displayed along the dark wooden walls.

 We ordered a couple Strike Outs (butterscotch schnapps, Baileys Irish Cream and cream), and sat down to watch live satellite sports broadcasts on nine TVs.